Learning Unmasking Policies for Diffusion Language Models: Learning Unmasking Policies

 \subsection{dLLM Sampling as a Markov Decision Process}

-To facilitate the development of RL-based samplers, we start by describing the Markov decision process (MDP) \citep{sutton1998reinforcement} for sampling in dLLMs in its most general case: \footnote{To stay aligned with the MDM notation in \Cref{sec:back_mdm}, we reverse the time in our MDP formulation: $t = T, T-1, \ldots, 0$.} \begin{itemize}
+To facilitate the development of RL-based samplers, we describe first the Markov decision process (MDP) \citep{sutton1998reinforcement} for sampling in dLLMs.
+To stay aligned with the MDM notation in \Cref{sec:back_mdm}, we reverse the time in our MDP formulation: $t = T, T-1, \ldots, 1$, with $T$ denoting the maximum horizon (number of sampling steps). \begin{itemize}[leftmargin=.2cm,itemsep=.0cm,topsep=0cm,parsep=2pt] \item The \emph{state} $(\vx, \vy_t)$ holds a prompt $\vx$ and the current (partially masked) generation $\vy_t$.
+For brevity, we omit $\vx$ from the state notation unless needed.
+The initial state has a fully masked generation: $\vy_T = (\mask, \ldots, \mask)$.